What we know about the victims of the Atlanta shootings

 Ken Butler, who lives two doors down, said Tan had lived at the house with her husband, whom he identified as Jason.
 Butler said they were “really very nice people” who took interest in their indoor aquarium, summer plants and their pet Chihuahua.

 “They just struck me as really hard-working people who owned businesses and tried to earn a living,” Butler, 29, said.
-“It is really unfortunate they got caught up in this.”
+“It is really unfortunate.”

 Butler said he is highly skeptical of the reports that Long had frequented Young’s in search of sexual encounters.